Sr Director, Regulatory CMC

 - Managing interactions with EMA and SwissMedic for assigned project to ensure acceptance, rapid review and approval of marketing applications, supplements/variations, clinical trial applications and other submissions which present CMC information.

-- B.Sc or higher degree in life sciences in biology, chemistry, molecular biology, or similar is desirable.
+- B.Sc or higher degree in life sciences in biology, chemistry, molecular biology, or similar is required.

 - 10+ years in Regulatory Affairs in a global pharmaceutical and/or Biotechnology Company with expertise in commercial biologics/large molecules and deep understanding of lifecycle as well as Phase 1-3.

 - Thorough understanding of relevant drug development regulations and guidelines is essential.

 - Prior success with communication and influencing global teams on matters of EU Reg CMC strategy for commercial and development programs.

 - Prior success filing marketing applications, supplements, and variations for biologic products within timelines is required; global submission experience desired.